 EB5AN State of California Regional Center

-Geographic Coverage: All 58 Counties in the State of California
+Geographic coverage: All 58 Counties in the State of California

-Contact us now to learn more about becoming a business affiliate
+Contact us now to learn more about becoming a business affiliate.

 Benefits of Affiliation with our California EB-5 Regional Center

 Immediate Ability to Raise EB-5 Capital in California

 Business affiliates of EB5AN, including our California EB-5 regional center, can immediately begin raising EB-5 investment funds in any of the designated geographic areas that comprise our USCIS-approved regional centers.

 Business affiliates of our regional centers can calculate job creation through both direct and indirect job methodologies.
 This leads to higher job creation figures than direct non-regional center calculations of actual payroll employees.

 The regional center affiliation process can be a fast solution and a great fit for those looking to begin a project immediately.
 The benefits of affiliating with a regional center make this an excellent choice for many project developers.

 Our experienced team will work with you to understand whether EB-5 funding is a good fit for your project and whether you qualify to affiliate with our regional centers.

 Let Us Help You to Create Your Own California EB-5 Regional Center